-When choosing the floating method for engineered wood, it is critical that the subfloor is flat to within 3/16" per 10' radius.
+When choosing the floating method, it is critical that the subfloor is flat to within 3/16" per 10' radius.
 ADM Flooring® will not honor warranty claims for products damaged due to plank movement or flexing due to an uneven floor.
-For floating installation, a 6 mil., age-resistant polyethylene plastic sheet is required as a moisture barrier.
+For floating installation, a 6 mil., age-resistant polyethylene plastic sheet is recommended as a moisture barrier.
+All waterproof flooring offered by ADM Flooring does not require an additional moisture barrier.
 Lap up walls 4".
 It is also required that a 15lb. asphalt saturated felt (rag paper) be used as an underlayment above the moisture barrier to reduce sound.
-You can also use a 2 in 1 product that incorporates both a moisture barrier and sound barrier in ONE sheet, e.g. Volara foam 1/4" or Floor Muffler products.
+You can also use a 2 in 1 product that incorporates both a moisture barrier and sound barrier in ONE sheet, e.g. Volara foam 1⁄4" or Floor Muffler products.

 Follow underlayment manufacturer's instructions.
+If you prefer a different moisture barrier and/or underlayment, please confirm with your distributor.
 Decide which direction the flooring will run.
 Install cushioning underlayment running same lengthwise direction that you plan to install the flooring.
-Starting from left to right across the floor, begin by snapping a chalk line the width of the plank (e.g. 9 1⁄2") plus the 1⁄2" expansion space, off the starting wall.
+Starting from left to right across the floor, begin by snapping a chalk line the width of the plank (e.g. 9-1⁄2") plus the 1⁄2" expansion space, off the starting wall.
 Nail a series of holding boards (e.g. 1" x 4" lengths of wood) along the chalk line, this will help keep the first rows straight and firmly in place.
-Lay the first plank and align with chalk line, up against the holding boards with groove side facing the wall.
-Take second plank and apply a tongue and groove wood adhesive i.e. ADM's urethane adhesives (FA-5 and FA-25) made for flooring (follow adhesive manufacturer's instructions) to the groove on each boards end and side and join to first plank.
-Continue same steps until first row is completed.
+Lay the first plank and align with the chalk line, up against the holding boards with groove side facing the wall.
+Take the second plank and apply a T&G adhesive (follow adhesive manufacturer's instructions) to the groove on each boards end and side and join to the first plank.
+Gluing the end joints for click system flooring is not required or recommended.

+Continue the same steps until first row is completed.
 When reaching the end of the first row, cut the last board to fit; use spacing wedges to maintain a 1⁄2" expansion space between wall and end of plank.
-Make sure all tongue and groove joints are tight and square.
-Remember to clean adhesive as you work.
-Begin the second row by cutting board - if necessary - to ensure a staggered end joint of approximately 16" between end joints of adjacent planks.
-Apply tongue and groove adhesives to end and side grooves; join to first row, repeat until second row is complete.
+Make sure all side and end joints are tight and square.
+Remember to clean up the T&G adhesive as you work.
+Begin the second row by cutting the board - if necessary - to ensure a staggered end joint of approximately 16" between end joints of adjacent planks.
+Apply tongue and groove adhesives to the end and side grooves; join to first row, repeat until second row is complete.
 The floor can be installed in successive rows or with a stair-step approach.
-The stair-step approach ensures a tighter fit for the first few rows and limits board separation during the initial set-up.
+The stair-step approach ensures a tighter fit for the first few rows and limits board separation during the initial setup.
 Always use a random pattern to begin installation.
 Tighten all joints by the use of a wooden tapping block to gently knock the boards in from the tongue side.
-Do not use excessive force and never use hammer directly on the plank.
+Do not use excessive force and never use a hammer directly on the plank.
 Use a non-metal pull bar to tighten joints from the sides.
 Use clamps or relative product to hold joints together.
-Undercut door jams and slide plank under the cut for a cleaner look.
+Undercut door jams to allow for expansion and slide plank under the cut for a cleaner look.
+Remember to leave a 1/2" gap near vertical walls to allow for expansion.
 Repeat all steps and install the rest of the floor.
-The last row may need cutting lengthwise to fit

-(remember to allow expansion space).
+The last row may need cutting lengthwise to fit.
+Again, remember to allow expansion space.
 Use a non-metal pull bar to pull last row in place and tighten joints.
 Use spacing wedges to maintain the space.